allyourbankarebelongtous/pleb-vpn/README.md

 LetsEncrypt for any DNS provider that allows a CNAME record.
-You may use this in conjunction with your own VPS set up as an OpenVPN server, or you may contact me on TG @allyourbankarebelongtous or via email: allyourbankarebelongtous@protonmail.com, agree to a $2.00 US per month fee for the basic service (includes two ports, one for hybrid mode and one for wireguard), and obtain access to my VPS to go clearnet.
-You would be paying for VPS access/use, not for Pleb-VPN.
+You may use this in conjunction with your own VPS set up as an OpenVPN server, or you may contact me on TG @allyourbankarebelongtous or via email: allyourbankarebelongtous@protonmail.com, agree to a $2.00 US per month fee for the basic service, paid via the included automatic keysends with a message stating your node's email address or your telegram handle, and obtain access to my VPS to go clearnet.
+(the basic service includes two ports, one for hybrid mode and one for wireguard.
+Additional ports are $0.50 US per month) You would be paying for VPS access/use, not for Pleb-VPN software, which is free.
+If you don't want to pay or are uncomfortable with sharing, feel free to use this with your own VPS.
+The cheapest I've found that works costs $5.00 US per month, and you'll have to configure it yourself.
 _Note: If you want BTCPayServer and/or LNBits available to the public, it is a bit more expensive for me, so it is an additional $1.00 US per month for each port 443 forward from @allyourbankarebelongtous)._